kernelwernel/VMAware/README.md

 ```bash
 cmake -S . -B build/ -G "Visual Studio 16 2019"
 ```
-> NOTE: I'm most likely going to change my username in the future.
-If the github link doesn't exist, search for the VMAware project and you should find it.

 <br>

 ## Documentation 📒
 You can view the full docs [here](docs/documentation.md).
-Trust me, it's not too intimidating.
+Trust me, it's not too intimidating ;)

 <br>

 ## Q&A ❓
 - How does it work?
 > It utilises a comprehensive list of low-level and high-level anti-VM techniques that gets accounted in a scoring system.
-The given scores for each technique given are arbitrarily given.
+The scores for each technique are arbitrarily given, and a threshold must be met to detect if it's running in a VM.

 - Who is this library for?
 > It's designed for security researchers, VM engineers, and pretty much anybody who needs a practical and rock-solid VM detection mechanism in their project.
-For example, if you're making a VM and you're testing the effectiveness of concealing itself, or if you're a malware analyst and you want to check if your VM environment is good enough.
+For example, if you're making a VM and you're testing the effectiveness of concealing itself, or if you're a malware analyst and you want to check if your VM environment is good enough to avoid detection.

 - Why another VM detection project?
 > There's already loads of projects that have the same goal such as [InviZzzible](https://github.com/CheckPointSW/InviZzzible), [pafish](https://github.com/a0rtega/pafish) and [Al-Khaser](https://github.com/LordNoteworthy/al-khaser).
 But the difference between the aforementioned projects is that they don't provide a programmable interface to interact with the detection mechanisms, on top of having little to no support for non-Windows systems.
 I wanted the core detection techniques to be accessible programmatically in a cross-platform way for everybody to get something useful out of it rather than providing just a CLI tool like those projects.